 US Policy on dual citizenship

-According to the US Department of State’s Bureau of Consular Affairs, the United States of America does recognize dual citizenship permits American citizens to have foreign citizenship without losing their American citizenship.
-US law will also not require US citizens to choose between their US citizenship and Portuguese nationality or other foreign nationality, keeping their US citizenship risk-free.
-However, dual citizens are required to obey the laws of both countries and may be required to use their US passport instead of their second passport to enter and leave the United States.
+According to the US Department of State’s Bureau of Consular Affairs, the United States of America recognizes dual citizenship, which permits American citizens to have foreign citizenship without losing their American citizenship.
+US law also does not require US citizens to choose between their US citizenship and Portuguese nationality or other foreign nationality, keeping their US citizenship risk-free.

 The Benefits of Dual Citizenship for US Citizens in Portugal